Chart Color Schemes

 Population

-Population growth drivers in Carine are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Carine are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Carine is around 7,736.
-This reflects an increase of 406 people since the 2021 Census, which reported a population of 7,330.
-The change is inferred from AreaSearch's estimation of the resident population at 7,693 following examination of the latest ERP data release by the ABS in June 2024, and an additional 40 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,653 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Carine has demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 67.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates, the estimated population for the Carine statistical area as of November 2025 is around 7,823.
+This reflects an increase of 493 people since the 2021 Census, which reported a population of 7,330.
+The change was inferred from AreaSearch's estimate of 7,662 residents following examination of ABS' latest ERP data release in June 2024 and additional validation of 40 new addresses since the Census date.
+This level of population equates to a density ratio of 1,671 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Carine has demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing its SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, above median population growth is projected for statistical areas across the nation, with Carine expected to grow by 1,101 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 16.3% in total over the 17 years.
+Considering projected demographic shifts, an above median population growth is projected for statistical areas across the nation.
+The Carine (SA2) is expected to grow by 1,097 persons to 2041, reflecting a gain of 14.9% in total over the 17 years.

 Frequently Asked Questions - Population